RennyLi/rennyli.github.io/_pages/about.md

 Outside academia, I’m a passionate drummer and music lover—especially fond of metalcore and post-rock.
 [Bring Me The Horizon](https://www.bmthofficial.com/) and [toe](https://www.toe.st/) are among my favorites.

 Thanks for stopping by!
-Feel free to reach out: jingquanli@link.cuhk.edu.cn
+Feel free to reach out: jingquanli@ucmerced.edu